 Depart Australia or New Zealand on suggested overnight Qatar Airways flights to Barcelona via Doha.
 Renaissance Tours or your travel agent can assist you with your travel arrangements.

 Arrive in Barcelona and make your own way to the hotel.

 Nestled on the coast between the Sierra de Collserola mountain range and the Mediterranean Sea, Barcelona is a city abounding in cultural delights.
 Its unique history and geography mean that Barcelona’s cuisine features a dynamic combination of traditional and contemporary influences, which lead to an unparalleled gastronomic experience.

 In the evening, join Peter and fellow oenophiles for a welcome briefing followed by a special welcome dinner.

-Begin the day a visit to the mountain foothills surrounding the city and wander through Antoni Gaudí’s fantastical Park Güell, a public park system composed of lush natural gardens interspersed with architecture that borders on the make believe.
+Begin the day with a visit to the mountain foothills surrounding the city and wander through Antoni Gaudí’s fantastical Park Güell, a public park system composed of lush natural gardens interspersed with architecture that borders on the make believe.
 Return to the city and marvel at the majesty of the iconic Sagrada Familia before taking a walking tour of the bustling Barrio Gótico (Gothic Quarter), ending at a local market.

-Enjoy dinner at one of Barcelona’s excellent restaurants.
+Enjoy lunch at one of Barcelona’s excellent restaurants.